Friday, May 9, 2025

 We’re all familiar with the tremolo or “whammy” bar on an electric guitar.
 When using this bar we can lower, and/or raise the pitch of the strings and notes.
 Typically guitarists use the tremolo bar to create a “dive bomb” effect.

-But Jeff Beck incorporates the tremolo bar as a method to perform string bends, quite often bends that begin on a lower note and resolve up to the fretted note, as well as notes that begin on the fretted note and bend to a higher tone.
-But the difference is that he uses the whammy bar in the course of his natural playing approach, as opposed to only using it occasionally for special effect.
+But Jeff Beck incorporated the tremolo bar as a method to perform string bends, quite often bends that begin on a lower note and resolve up to the fretted note, as well as notes that begin on the fretted note and bend to a higher tone.
+But the difference is that he used the whammy bar in the course of his natural playing approach, as opposed to only using it occasionally for special effect.

 These three techniques – finger picking, volume swells, and tremolo bar – taken individually are fairly commonly used by many guitarists.